ManimalaC/sda-testing-1/README.md

 implementing tests first and production code later.
 4. What to test.
 5. How to name tests.
-There are many patterns one can follow, but here we have chosen to go with _someResultWhenDoingSomething_.
+There are many patterns one can follow, but here we have chosen to go with _someResultWhenSomething_.

 The implemented algorithm looks like this:
 ```java